 Not too much clothes

 In the cold season it is better to breathe through your nose and protect your mouth with a scarf.
 The cold air stresses the bronchi, mucous membranes and lungs.
 The air heats up through the scarf or other protection.
 However, breathing through the nose has the disadvantage that too little oxygen is absorbed at high running intensities/intervals.
-Therefore, you should better avoid intensive workouts.
-Below minus 10 degrees, it is advisable to move the training indoors.
+Therefore, you should better avoid intensive units.
+From a temperature of minus 10 degrees, it is advisable to move the training indoors.

 Common cold – what to do?